-Water pollution is a major threat to human well-being as it has limited the amount of ecosystem services, people get from clean water sources.
-This is a major environmental problem everywhere in the world but are some myths and misinformation surrounding this whole problem of water pollution.
+Myths About Water Pollution: Water pollution is a major threat to human well-being as it has limited the amount of ecosystem services, people get from clean water sources.
+This is a major environmental problem everywhere in the world but there are some myths and misinformation surrounding this whole problem of water pollution.

 1. Clear water is clean water.